jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_maths_for_data_science.md

 ## Why learn math for data science?
 - Math underpins how we represent data, build models and draw conclusions
-- No prior university-level math required.
+- No prior university-level maths required.
 We'll build intuition and show practical code for all key concepts.

 ---